matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/overview.md

 - [hardhat-zksync-vyper documentation](../../../api/hardhat/hardhat-zksync-vyper.md)

 ::: warning
-Using compilers running in Docker images - which are no longer supported - is not recommended.
+- Using compilers running in Docker images is no longer supported.
-Instead, use the `compilerSource: "binary"` in the Hardhat config file to use the compiler binary.
+- Instead, use the `compilerSource: "binary"` in the Hardhat config file to use the compiler binary.
 :::